Every business needs to follow the rules, no matter its size or complexity.

 The term “regulatory compliance” refers to your business’s meeting all the requirements imposed by regulatory bodies, often those appointed by state and federal governments.

-As the news site Tripwire points out, regulatory compliance is very similar to statutory compliance, which involves conforming to laws.
-Regulatory compliance tends to be more difficult because regulations, which don’t necessarily require votes by public bodies, change more frequently than laws.
+As Tripwire points out, regulatory compliance is very similar to statutory compliance, which involves conforming to laws.
+However, regulatory compliance tends to be more complex because regulations, which don’t necessarily require votes by public bodies, change more frequently than laws.

 Examples of statutory and regulatory requirements are: